-We built our pilot plant at TERI University (The Energy Resources Institute) to co-digest rice straw and human faecal waste.
-Our team developed a bespoke reactor with an enhanced acidification and methanation reactor for one cubic metre volume with an organic loading rate (LOR) of 5% dry solids.
+We set up our pilot plant at TERI University (The Energy Resources Institute) for the co-digestion of rice straw and human faecal waste.
+Our team developed a bespoke reactor with an enhanced acidification and methanation process, capable of handling a one cubic metre volume.
+This reactor operates at an organic loading rate (OLR) of 5% dry solids.
 This pioneering work has subsequently led to us securing a patent.

 Wastewater Sludge Treatment

 In partnership with Veolia, we took part in the development of a wastewater treatment plant in Nilothi, located in India's National Capital Region.
 The project aimed to valorise sludge, extracting value and preventing it from ending up in landfills

 Our Indian subsidiary received a Letter of Award from the Pune Smart City Development Corporation for the construction of 20 sludge treatment solutions.
 The project was backed by the Japan Investment Co-operative Agency.
 However, the initiative was halted due to a governmental change.

 Our team collaborated on a 4-megawatt electricity plant, expertly designed by Dr. Nitant, with a processing capacity of 20 tonnes per day of rice straw and cow manure.
 Harmaan oversaw the installation of two biogas agents, each capable of producing 2 megawatts, as well as the implementation of waste heat recovery systems to regulate digester temperature in the continuously stirred tank reactors.
 Beyond the design and construction phase, we were instrumental in the operationalization of the facility.
 This entailed the installation of mechanical stirring equipment and the fitting of electrical and mechanical components once the civil work was completed.